Depression and the benefits of CBD oil

 5. Be in nature

 Being in contact with nature can be a great way to ease the symptoms of depression.
 A short walk in the park, relaxing on the meadow, or just being outside can help you relax and restore your emotional balance.
-Feelings and sensations awakened in the midst of nature have a positive effect on our mind and body, help to calm down and revive the spirit.
+Feelings and sensations awakened in the midst of nature have a positive effect on our mind and body, helping to calm down and revive the spirit.
 So even small moments spent outdoors can give you new energy and change your mood.
 Nature offers the peace and relaxation our soul and mind need to recover.
 Breathing in the fresh air, watching the unique views of nature, listening to the chirping of birds or the gurgling of water - all this helps to get away from everyday worries and brings joy back into our lives.

 6. Set Realistic Goals